Get insider access

 Bowers & Wilkins Px8 Wireless

-The Focal Bathys Wireless have the edge over the Bowers & Wilkins Px8 Wireless if you're looking for wireless audiophile headphones.
+The Focal Bathys Wireless have the edge over the Bowers & Wilkins Px8 Wireless as wireless audiophile headphones.
 The Focal have more consistent audio delivery, and their companion app offers a more robust EQ.
-They also sound more neutral compared to the more bassy Bowers & Wilkins, and have better overall noise isolation.
+They also sound more neutral compared to the bassy Bowers & Wilkins (though some people may still prefer more punch and boom in their headphones), and have better overall noise isolation.
 Conversely, the Bowers & Wilkins are more comfortable and better built.

 Audeze Maxwell Wireless

-The Focal Bathys Wireless and the Audeze Maxwell Wireless are both premium headphones with neutral sound profiles and very good build quality, but they prioritize different features.
+The Focal Bathys Wireless and the Audeze Maxwell Wireless are both premium headphones with balanced sound profiles and very good build quality, but they prioritize different features.
 For on-the-go, casual use, the Focal perform better, but the Audeze are better suited for gaming.
-The Audeze have a dedicated boom microphone which produces more natural-sounding speech with better noise handling, and they have a wired or wireless console and PC compatibility.
-While the Focal can be used for wireless gaming on PCs, if you're using aptX Adaptive, their latency via this connection is higher than the Audeze's when using the wireless dongle.
-You can use their wired USB-C connection with full audio and mic compatibility, though.
+The Audeze have a dedicated boom microphone, which produces more natural-sounding speech with better noise handling, and these headphones have a wired or wireless console and PC compatibility.
+While you can use the Focal for wireless gaming on PCs, if you're using aptX Adaptive, their latency via this connection is higher than the Audeze's when using the wireless dongle.
+However, you can use their wired USB-C connection with full audio and mic compatibility.

 Sony WH-1000XM5 Wireless

 The Sony WH-1000XM5 Wireless are better casual-use headphones than the Focal Bathys Wireless.
-The Sony have a better noise isolation performance and support LDAC, which is this manufacturer's proprietary codec for hi-res audio, and their mic performance is better.
+The Sony headphones have better noise isolation performance and support LDAC, this manufacturer's proprietary codec for hi-res audio.
+Their mic performance is also better.
 They also have a better overall battery performance, and their app offers more features.
-However, if sound is your top priority, you'll want to consider the Focal the have an integrated USB-DAC design for higher quality audio when wired.
+However, if sound is your top priority, you'll want to consider the Focal, which have an integrated USB-DAC design for higher-quality audio when wired.
 They're also more comfortable and better built.

 Bang & Olufsen Beoplay H95 Wireless

-The Focal Bathys Wireless are better headphones for most purposes than the Bang & Olufsen Beoplay H95 Wireless.
-They're both premium over-ears with great build quality and comfortable fits.
-However, the Focal have a more neutral, balanced sound and a better noise isolation performance, making them a better choice for office use and for listening to music.
-However, the Bang & Olufsen have a longer continuous battery life and are slightly more portable, so they're a good choice for long journeys.
+The Focal Bathys Wireless and the Bang & Olufsen Beoplay H95 Wireless are both premium over-ears with great build quality and comfortable fits.
+Which one is right for you depends on your use case.
+By default, the Focal have a more neutral, balanced sound compared to the more bassy Bang & Olufsen.
+That said, the Bang & Olufsen have a longer continuous battery life, slightly better noise isolation, and are a bit more portable, so they're a good choice for long journeys.

 Sony WH-1000XM4 Wireless